intel-lab-lkp/linux/Documentation/core-api/memory-barriers.rst

    This makes sure that the death mark on the object is perceived to be set *before* the reference counter is decremented.

+   See Documentation/core-api/atomic_t.rst and
-   See Documentation/atomic_{t,bitops}.txt for more information.
+   Documentation/core-api/atomic_bitops.rst for more information.

  * dma_wmb();